-With the monthly threads, I would like to make the email worth your time to read, rather than just having it serve as a reminder of the open thread.
-For this month, I’d like to address a question I received repeatedly over email in response to the last article—what is the earliest example of vote fraud I know of in America?
+Each month I make a thread to answer questions I haven’t had time to respond and connect it to a shorter topic.
+This month, I’d like to address a question I received repeatedly—what is the earliest example of vote fraud I know of in America?

 Bleeding Kansas